LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2mwti_2dwrite

 ``b2mwti_2dwrite``    type: ``integer``    default: ``0``
     Controls additional output to b2time.nc.
 If eq 1 then a few 2d arrays (ne, Te, Ti) are written with each write to b2time.nc.
-If eq 2 then fluxes, po, kinetic energy, and fluid particle and energy source terms are also included (e.g., rsana, rsahi, rqrad).
+If eq 2 then fluxes, electric potential, kinetic energy, and fluid particle and energy source terms are also included (e.g., rsana, rsahi, rqrad).

 .. index:: b2mwti_ismain0